Implan-Group/api/impact/readme.md

 	- `regionHashId` (text, optional): Region Hash Id

 #### Response
-- Returns a list of the Spending Patterns and their Commodities
+- Returns the details about the Spending Pattern as well as the Commodities defined for it
 ```json
 {
     "id": null,